Criticism of value-form theory: Value as power

 In various works, the Australian phenomenologist Michael Eldred radicalizes the reading of 'form' in the value-form concept so that it becomes a socio-ontological category.
 According to Eldred, the phenomenon of exchange-value is substantially one of social power.
 Hence, money reveals itself to be the quintessential, rudimentary form of reified social power in capitalist society.
 The further value-forms developed during the course of the capital-analysis, starting with the capital-form and the wage-form of value, through the value-forms of ground-rent, interest, profit of enterprise, to the revenue-form of these income-sources on the surface of economic life, unfold the socio-ontological structure and movement of capitalism as a "reified power-play".
 Eldred argues that such a total ontological structure of capitalist power-play can only come into view, if the whole of Marx's capital-analysis is reconstructed, not just the famous, notoriously difficult first chapter of Marx's Capital.

-From a different angle, Jonathan Nitzan and Shimshon Bichler Home - The Bichler and Nitzan Archives also depict the phenomena of economic value as power relationships.
+From a different angle, Jonathan Nitzan and Shimshon Bichler also depict the phenomena of economic value as power relationships.
 While retaining some of the language of Marx, they however reject Marx's theory of value.
 The power dimension of value relationships is also prominent in Harry Cleaver's commentary Reading Capital Politically.This interpretation also has its critics, the main criticism being that by reducing all economic values to a matter of power, the concept of power itself becomes a nebulous idea, which explains "everything and nothing".
 For example, Andrew Kliman argues that Nitzan & Bichler seek to define power "in terms of market capitalization".
 On this view, "a market cap that is 1000 times as great as the average doesn't give the owners 1000 times as much power; it simply is 1000 times as much power."
 Kliman says that "This identification of capital and power—capital as power—is certainly not correct in a literal sense."

 "Power", like economic value, is by no means a straightforward, simple concept.
-Power is often circumstantial.
+Power is often circumstantial, or dependent on a position taken or a status gained.
 It cannot be automatically inferred, from the position taken by participants in market trade, what kind of power they really have.
 Particularly in economic crises, it is often discovered that those who were thought to have a lot of power, do not really have it (leading to political crises).